near/core-contracts/staking-pool/README.md

 Before every action the contract calls method `internal_ping`.
 This method distributes rewards towards active delegators when the blockchain epoch switches.
 The rewards might be given due to staking and also because the contract earns gas fee rebates for every function call.
+Note, the if someone accidentally (or intentionally) transfers tokens to the contract (without function call), then tokens form the transfer will be distributed to the active stake participants of the contract in the next epoch.
+Note, in a rare scenario, where the owner withdraws tokens and while the call is not processed deletes their account, the withdraw transfer will fail and the tokens will be returned to the staking pool.
+These tokens will also be distributed as a reward in the next epoch.

 The method first checks that the current epoch is different from the last epoch, and if it's not changed exits the method.